RunLLM/gitbook/workflows/deleting-a-workflow.md

 ![](<../.gitbook/assets/image (6) (1).png>)

+You can delete the workflow by following the instructions.
+You are given the option to delete the entirety of any objects saved by the workflow.

-After workflow deletion has succeeded, you will be redirected to the workflows page.
+After workflow deletion has succeeded, if you delete any saved objects, you will be shown the results of the deletion (succeeded or failed) and any associated logs.
+Once you are done, you will be redirected to the workflows page.

 #### Aqueduct SDK